nats-io/nats.java/README.md

 ### Integration with GraalVM

-To include this library with a GraalVM project, you must use configure thse `initialize-at-run-time` classes.
+To include this library with a GraalVM project, you must use configure these `initialize-at-run-time` classes.
 * `--initialize-at-run-time=java.security.SecureRandom`.
 * `--initialize-at-run-time=io.nats.client.support.RandomUtils`
 * `--initialize-at-run-time=io.nats.client.NUID`